 Launching instances using OpenStack terminal client¶

-To launch an instance from the OpenStack Terminal Client, follow these steps:
+To launch an instance from the OpenStack Terminal Client

 Note

-If you don’t have a network or SSH-keys available in some of the steppes below, you might need to do some initial configuration first.
-An SSH-key setup using the Cloud management portal is not available in Horizon or the terminal client as they use api users to login and SSH-keys are account bound.
+If you don’t have a network or SSH-keys available in some of the steps below, you might need to do some initial configuration first.
+An SSH-key setup using the Cloud management portal is not available in Horizon or the terminal client as they use API users to login and SSH-keys are account bound.

 Identify which network you want to use by running